 How to Make Gluten Free Cornbread

-However, to test for doneness, inserting a skewer into the center is an excellent option.
+Hint: To test for doneness, inserting a skewer into the center is an excellent option.
 If it comes out clean or with a few dry crumbs, your bread has baked through sufficiently.
 On the other hand, if you see some wet, gummy crumbs, your bread will still need a few minutes.

 Homemade cornbread is perfect on its own with just some butter, but there are other ways to enjoy it too.
 In fact, some in the United States like to eat it smeared with molasses, while others enjoy a combination of butter and honey.
 You could even consider mixing some softened butter with some spices or finely chopped jalapenos for a savoury spread with some kick.
 Alternatively, you could whip the butter with some honey for a honey butter or honey and sriracha for another unique spread.